franko-org/uc_bitcoin/README.md

 -------------

 * Log into your Drupal installation as an administrator.
-* Navigate to Administer->Site building->Modules and enable the Bitcoin module
+* Navigate to Administer->Site building->Modules and enable the Franko module
 * Navigate to Administer->Store administration->Configuration->Payment settings
 * Click "Edit" at top, then "Payment methods"
-* Enable the Bitcoin payment method and disable all others
+* Enable the Franko payment method and disable all others
-* Expand the "Bitcoin settings" dropdown and proceed as follows:
+* Expand the "Franko settings" dropdown and proceed as follows:
 	* Configure your bitcoind server information.
 	* If you are using HTTPS to talk to bitcoind and would like to validate the connection using bitcoind's own SSL certificate, enter the